 Bradley T. Wiemann joined the Company in 1993 as a lead design engineer after spending a number of years with Rockwell International Corporation, where he was involved in flight control systems.
 In 1994, he became manager of the Company's engineering groups focused on commercial and transportation product design.
 In 2001, his responsibilities expanded to include sales and service for commercial and transportation.
 In 2004, he was appointed Vice President, Commercial and Transportation and, in 2012, he was named Executive Vice President.
-In 2013, his responsibilities expanded to include sales and service for the School & Theatres business unit, which is now known as the High School Park and Recreation business unit.
+In 2013, his responsibilities expanded to include sales and service for the High School Park and Recreation business unit.
 Mr. Wiemann holds a Master of Science degree in electrical and computer engineering from the University of Iowa and a Bachelor of Science degree in electrical engineering from South Dakota State University.

 Matthew J. Kurtenbach joined the Company in 1992 as a manager in manufacturing, and he subsequently served as a project manager for sports projects and as a project manager for the Company's process improvements and facility expansions.
-In 2001, he was named Manufacturing Manager and, in 2006, he was appointed Vice President, Manufacturing.
-Also in 2006, he was charged with leading the Company's transformation to lean manufacturing.
-More recently, he gained responsibility for repair center operations associated with after-sales services.
+In 2001, he was named Manufacturing Manager and, in 2006, he was appointed Vice President of Manufacturing.
+Also in 2006, he was charged with leading the Company's transformation to lean manufacturing and, in 2013, he gained responsibility for repair center operations associated with after-sales services.
 Mr. Kurtenbach holds a Master of Science degree in industrial management and a Bachelor of Science degree in electrical engineering from South Dakota State University.
 Mr. Kurtenbach is the son of Aelred J. Kurtenbach and the brother of Reece A. Kurtenbach and Carla S. Gatzke.

-Carla S. Gatzke joined the Company fulltime in 1984 in Systems Sales Engineering where she was responsible for sales and project management for legislative voting systems.
+Carla S. Gatzke joined the Company in 1984 in Systems Sales Engineering where she was responsible for sales and project management for legislative voting systems.
 In 1988, Ms. Gatzke took an 18 month leave of absence to attend and teach at Drake University.
 In 1990, Ms. Gatzke returned to Daktronics and managed Star Circuits, which manufactures printed circuit boards.
 In 1992, she became responsible for Human Resources and, in 1996, she added the responsibility of Information and Technology and Systems.
 In 2006, the responsibility of the Company's Human Resources and Information and Technology and Systems departments separated, and Ms. Gatzke was appointed Vice President of Human Resources.
 Ms. Gatzke has also served as Corporate Secretary since 1994.
 Ms. Gatzke holds a Master of Business Administration degree from Drake University and a Bachelor of Science degree in electrical engineering with minors in math and computer science from South Dakota State University.
 Ms. Gatzke is the daughter of Aelred J. Kurtenbach and the sister of Reece A. Kurtenbach and Matthew J. Kurtenbach.

-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(a) REPORTS

 Section 16(a) of the Securities Exchange Act of 1934 requires that our Directors, executive officers, and persons who own more than 10 percent of a registered class of our equity securities ("10% Shareholders") file with the SEC initial reports of ownership on Form 3 and reports of change in ownership on Form 4 or Form 5.
-Such Directors, executive officers and 10% Shareholders are also required by rules of the SEC to furnish us with copies of all Section 16(a) forms that they file.
-To our knowledge, based solely on a review of copies of such forms submitted to us and on written representations from our reporting persons, we believe all required reports were filed on a timely basis during fiscal 2018, except that Nancy D. Frame inadvertently filed one late report on Form 5 regarding one sale of 6,000 shares on December 6, 2013; John L. Mulligan inadvertently filed one late report on Form 4 regarding one sale of 37,307 shares on September 19, 2014; and James B. Morgan inadvertently filed two late reports on Form 5 regarding the gifts of 400 shares on August 1, 2005, 1,720 shares on December 15, 2005, and 2,000 shares on December 1, 2008.
+To our knowledge, based solely on a review of such forms filed with the SEC and on written representations from our reporting persons, we believe all required reports were filed on a timely basis during fiscal 2019.